 Before buying an aquarium heater, there are several factors that you have to consider first.
-In general, you have to consider the appropriate wattage, the size of the heater for your tank, and the safety precautions used by each manufacturer.
-We’ll discuss all of these in detail to make sure that you’re fully informed before you invest your money in one.
+In general, you have to consider the appropriate wattage, the heater’s size for your tank, and the safety precautions used by each manufacturer.
+We’ll discuss all of these in detail to ensure that you’re fully informed before you invest your money in one.

-The watts or wattage indicated in the heater refers to the amount of power necessary for it to heat the aquarium effectively.
+The watts or wattage indicated in the heater refers to the amount of power necessary to effectively heat the aquarium water.

 Like most electrical appliances, aquarium heaters also rely on electricity to function properly.
 This is measured in watts, and the amount of wattage necessary will depend on the size of your tank.

 As previously stated, the amount of wattage necessary will depend on the size of your tank.
-This is one of the factors that help you determine what “size” of heater you need for your fish tank.
+This is one factor that helps you determine what “size” of heater you need for your fish tank.